 This is the twenty-first in a series of examinations of comic book urban legends and whether they are true or false.
 Click here for an archive of the previous twenty.

-COMIC URBAN LEGEND: Wolverine was initially intended to be a genetically mutated wolverine.
+COMIC URBAN LEGEND: At one point Wolverine was intended to be a genetically mutated wolverine.

-Initially, not only was Wolverine to be a mutated Wolverine, he was also supposed to be a teenager, just like the rest of the X-Men!
+Initially, Wolverine was supposed to be a teenager, just like the rest of the X-Men.
 It wasn’t until Dave Cockrum first drew Wolverine without a mask that everyone realized that Wolverine was not as young as the other X-Men.
 Said Wein, at the time, “You just put thirty years on that guy.”

 In addition, according to Len Wein, “The adamantium claws were [only] in the gloves when I first created the character.
 And the claws were retractable.
 They were telescoping, and they would fit back in the casing of the gloves.”

 As for the “mutated Wolverine” part, check out X-Men #98.
 A technician gets a reading on Wolverine that suggests he is not a full-fledged mutant.
-This was because one of the initial intentions by Cockrum and Claremont was to make Wolverine an evolved wolverine, courtesy of the High Evolutionary, but Stan Lee himself, according to Cockrum, nixed the idea.
+This was because one of the initial intentions by Cockrum and Claremont when Chris Claremont took over the book from Len Wein was to make Wolverine an evolved wolverine, courtesy of the High Evolutionary, but Stan Lee himself, according to Cockrum, nixed the idea.